 Are you willing to be patient?

 One of the biggest details involved in purchasing and renovating a fixer upper is waiting for the right property to come along.
 You want to find a home that is a good deal, in a nice area, and (hopefully) won’t come with a lot of surprises once you start construction.
 As you can imagine, these types of properties are not listed every day.
 And when they are, they are often under contract very quickly, since there are others out there just like you looking for the same deal.
-With a little patience and the right realtor, you can find a fixer upper property that will work for you.
+With a little patience and the right real estate agent, you can find a fixer upper property that will work for you.

 Are you ready to get your hands dirty?